ashaffir/simple-blog/README.md

 # Production Notes

-- Make sure that the .env file with the real credentials, passwords, etc, is not uploaded to Github.
+- Add .env file with the real credentials, passwords, etc, to .gitignore so it is not uploaded to Github.

-# Admin
+# Admin (if using the DB in the repository)

 Username/Email: tradecore@tradecore.com
 Password: Tradecore2021